 Project Background

 Asian Americans have more sleep deficiencies than Whites and Hispanics, but Asians are less represented in sleep disparity studies compared to other ethnic minorities.
-Moreover, the COVID-19 pandemic and the rise in Asian hate crimes have increased the mental and emotional toll on Asian Americans.
+Asian Americans experience various types of stress including acculturative stress, caregiving stress, and PTSD.

 Project Description